dotnet/dotNext/docs/features/metaprogramming/loop.md

 Loops
 ====
-Metaprogramming library provides construction of `for`, `foreach` and `while` loops.
+Metaprogramming library provides construction of **for**, **foreach** and **while** loops.
 The lexical scope constructor may have optional parameter of type [LoopContext](../../api/DotNext.Metaprogramming.LoopContext.yml) that can be used to leave outer loop from inner loop.
-There is no equivalent instruction in C# except unconditional control transfer using `goto`.
+There is no equivalent instruction in C# except unconditional control transfer using **goto**.

 `Continue()` or `Break()` methods from [CodeGenerator](../../api/DotNext.Metaprogramming.CodeGenerator.yml) are used to pass the control to the next iteration or out of scope respectively.

 # foreach Loop
-`foreach` statement may accept any expression of type implementing `System.Collections.IEnumerable` or `System.Collections.Generic.IEnumerable<T>` interface, or having public instance parameterless method `GetEnumerator()` which return type has the public instance property `Current` and public instance parameterless method `MoveNext()`.
+**foreach** statement may accept any expression of type implementing [IEnumerable](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerable) or [IEnumerable&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) interface, or having public instance parameterless method `GetEnumerator()` which return type has the public instance property `Current` and public instance parameterless method `MoveNext()`.

 ```csharp
 using System;